support the museum

 do you want to know more about gifts and bequests?

-If you would like to know more about gifts and bequests to the Museum of Friesland, or need our international banking codes, kindly contact Liesbeth van Keimpema on 0031 58 205 00 48 or via email; email@example.com
+If you would like to know more about gifts and bequests to the Fries Museum, or need our international banking codes, kindly contact Liesbeth van Keimpema on 0031 58 205 00 48 or via email; email@example.com